open-cogsci/OpenSesame/opensesame_plugins/joystick/joystick.md

 # Joystick plug-in

-The `joystick` plug-in handles input from joystick devices, including trackballs and video-game-style gamepads.
-Using the joystick module of PyGame, the `joystick` plug-in allows for the use of a joystick with buttons, axes, trackballs, and hats.
+The JOYSTICK plug-in handles input from joystick devices, including trackballs and video-game-style gamepads.
+Using the joystick module of PyGame, the JOYSTICK plug-in allows for the use of a joystick with buttons, axes, trackballs, and hats.

 ## Options and response variables

-The `joystick` plug-in works analogously to the `keyboard_response` item.
-For more information, see the `keyboard_response`-item help or visit:
+The JOYSTICK plug-in works analogously to the KEYBOARD_RESPONSE item.
+For more information, see the KEYBOARD_RESPONSE-item help or visit:

 - <http://osdoc.cogsci.nl/usage/collecting-responses/>